0

 - "A spy has captured Germany's new tactics.
 Will you use the information?"

-- "The anti-war movement is spreading in Austria.
+- "Anti-war movements are spreading in Austria.
 Will you carry out a propaganda operation?"

 **Diversification of Victory Conditions and Endings**

-- A **completely new alternate history** can be created depending on Cameron's choices.
+- **A completely new alternate history** can be created depending on Riley's choices.

 - "Serbia wins the war and builds the Balkan Empire!"